jjsepulvedag/jjsepulvedag/README.md

-<h1 align="left">Hi Folks 👋</h1>
+<h1 align="left">Hi there 👋</h1>

-My name is *Juan José Sepúlveda García* and I am from Colombia.
-I am an enthusiast on earth sciences and the application of engineering on them, so I like geology, hydrology, geotechnics and so on.
+My name is *Juan José Sepúlveda García*.
+I am an enthusiast of earth sciences and the application of engineering to them; I like geology, hydrology, and geotechnics.
-I really like programming and I use it to optimize many of my tasks.
+I am currently studying for a PhD in Earthquake Engineering at the University of Canterbury - New Zealand.

 <h3 align="left">Skills:</h3>